danielscholl-osdu/file/provider/file-azure/README.md

 | resourceGroup        | `String` | Resource Group name of the Storage account |
 | storageAccount        | `String` | Storage acount name |

-> **Note**: For the given storage account, all the existing Signed URLs generated via 'UserDelegationKey' method will be revoked.
-> It will not have any impact on the Signed URLs generated using 'Account Key' method.
+> **Note**:

-> **Note**: The Request is a Map of Properties to manage the input parameters required to revoke Signed URLs.
+>- The Request is a Map of Properties to manage the input parameters required to revoke Signed URLs.
-> Each CSP will have its own implementation and request properties based on the revoke Logic supported by the provider.
+>- Each CSP will have its own implementation and request properties based on the revoke Logic supported by the provider.
-> Example: For `Azure` [ Resource Group and Storage Account Name] is required to revoke URLs
+>- Example: For `Azure` [ Resource Group and Storage Account Name] is required to revoke URLs

 **References**:
 - https://learn.microsoft.com/en-us/rest/api/storagerp/storage-accounts/revoke-user-delegation-keys?tabs=HTTP